public-awesome/testnets/albatross-1/README.md

    ```

 3. Add your account to your local genesis file with a given amount and the key you
    just created.
 Use only `1000000000uegg`, other amounts will be ignored.
+EGG is testnet STB.

    ```sh
    > staked add-genesis-account $(staked keys show <key-name> -a) 1000000000uegg